BlackWolfWoof/yagpdb-cc/Auto_Moderation/Anti_Phishing/README.md

 # Anti Phishing

 # READ THIS FIRST!!
 (Updated 12.10.2021)
-## A user with the name [Benricheson101](https://github.com/Benricheson101/) made an anti phishing bot which uses an 24/7 up to date api, [that you can invite via this link](https://discord.com/oauth2/authorize?client_id=892420397570592768&scope=bot%20applications.commands&permissions=268446726).
-## The project is open source and can be viewed [here](https://github.com/Benricheson101/anti-phishing-bot).
+## An anti phishing bot with the name of 'Fish' now exixts to fight those phishing links and moderate your server with the lastest list of discord & steam phishing site urls.
+[Invite Bot](https://discord.com/oauth2/authorize?client_id=892420397570592768&scope=bot%20applications.commands&permissions=268446726).
 ## Use slash commands to set up the bot
 | ❓ Too lazy to read?
 Watch this tutorial that will show you how to set it up! https://youtu.be/cVzNCs1FtXM |
 | --- |